Amar Nath Yadav

 Amar Nath Yadav, alternatively Amarnath Yadav is an Indian politician and former member of the Bihar Legislative Assembly.
 He is a veteran leader of the Communist Party of India (Marxist–Leninist) Liberation and a member of the Bihar State Committee of the party.
-He is also the vice president of the Kisan Mahasabha in Bihar.
+He has also been the vice president of the Kisan Mahasabha in Bihar.
 He is known for his opposition to the erstwhile rule of local strongman Mohammad Shahabuddin and described by a Hindustan Times article as "the only man who stood up to Shahabuddin".
 He had represented the Darauli constituency from 1995–2000 and from 2005–2010.
 He rose to prominence in the area after the murder of the student leader Chandrashekhar Prasad in 1997, who died whilst campaigning against Shahabuddin.

 Early life

-Amarnath Yadav was born in the village of Kavilpura in the Siwan district of Bihar.
+Amarnath Yadav was born in the village of Kabilpura in the Siwan district of Bihar.

 Legislator

 Yadav contested the Darauli seat in the Bihar Legislative Assembly election of 1990 as an Indian People's Front candidate.
 He finished in fourth place with 16,623 votes (17.47% of the votes in the constituency).
 He won the Darauli seat in the 1995 election, standing as a CPI(ML) Liberation candidate.
 He obtained 36,305 votes (37.25%).
 Soon after the election, however, he was arrested and jailed.
 The party rebuffed the allegations against him, calling them 'false charges'.
 He was attacked in February 1999; during the attack a security guard of Yadav was killed.
 According to CPI(ML) Liberation the state government failed to take action to punish the culprits.

 He lost Darauli in the 2000 election, finishing in second place with 33,990 votes (29.82%).
 He regained Darauli in the February 2005 election, obtaining 25,197 votes, and retained the seat in the October 2005 election, with 30,355 votes in his favour.
 He stood as the candidate of assembly election from Raghunathpur constituency in 2015.